liquity/dev/README.md

 The current `PriceFeed.sol` contract has an external `fetchPrice()` function that is called by core Liquity functions which require a current ETH:USD price.  `fetchPrice()` calls each oracle's proxy, asserts on the responses, and converts returned prices to 18 digits.

+### Tellor price data lag

+Liquity sees a Tellor ETH-USD price that is at least 15 minutes old.
+This is because Tellor operates via proof-of-stake, and some dispute period is needed in which fake prices can be disputed.
+When a Tellor price is disputed, it is removed from the list of prices that Liquity sees.
+This dispute period ensures that, given at least one responsive disputer who disputes fake ETH prices, Liquity will never consume fake price data from Tellor.

+The choice of 15 minutes for the dispute period was based on careful analysis of the impact of a delayed ETH price on a Liquity system.
+We used historical ETH price data and looked at the impact of different delay lengths.
+15 minutes was chosen as a sweet spot that gives plenty of time for disputers to respond to fake prices, while keeping any adverse impacts on Liquity to a minimum.

 ### PriceFeed Logic

 The PriceFeed contract fetches the current price and previous price from Chainlink and changes its state (called `Status`) based on certain conditions.